Abishek-Web-Co/MiniProjectKE3rdyr/Readme.md

 Please give credit to the original author Xe54z and his GitHub repository https://github.com/Abishek-Web-Co/MiniProjectKE3rdyr for creating the Plant Doctor application.
 If you use or modify any part of this code in your own projects, please include proper attribution back to him.

+Forking is appreciated!
+Feel free to contribute improvements or new features.